Net-Http-OData/Net.Http.WebApi.OData/README.md

 ## Installation

-To use it in your own Web API you need to install the nuget package `Install-Package Net.Http.WebApi.OData -Version 4.0.0`
+To use it in your own Web API you need to install the nuget package `Install-Package Net.Http.WebApi.OData`

 ## Configuration